nmshd/documentation/_docs_integrate/update-attributes-by-succession.md

 Now, in order to [share an OwnIdentityAttribute]({% link _docs_integrate/share-attributes-with-peer.md %}), you need to send an according [Request]({% link _docs_integrate/data-model-overview.md %}#request) to the peer you want to share it with.
 If they [accept your Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}), a new LocalAttribute will be created at the peer's side.
-This PeerIdentityAttribute has the same `content` like your OwnIdentityAttribute and, in addition, a defined `shareInfo` property.
+This PeerIdentityAttribute has the same `content` like your OwnIdentityAttribute and, in addition, defined `peer` and `sourceReference` properties.
-It stores the address of the `peer` who shared the Attribute with them, i.e. the `address` of your [Identity]({% link _docs_integrate/data-model-overview.md %}#identity), and a reference to the Request that was used to share the Attribute.
+They store the address of the `peer` who shared the Attribute with them, i.e. the `address` of your [Identity]({% link _docs_integrate/data-model-overview.md %}#identity), and a reference to the Request or Notification that was used to share the Attribute.
 Receiving the [Response]({% link _docs_integrate/data-model-overview.md %}#response), [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) associated with your OwnIdentityAttribute will be created at your side.
-Its `shareInfo` stores the same `sourceReference` and the peer's address, as well as the `id` of the OwnIdentityAttribute, whose `content` was copied, in the field `sourceAttribute`.
+They store the same `sourceReference` and the peer's address, as well as the `id` of the OwnIdentityAttribute, which was shared, in the field `attributeId`.

 Concluding, sharing an IdentityAttribute will create AttributeForwardingDetails for every peer you shared the Attribute with at your side and a PeerIdentityAttribute copy for each peer at their side.